CarlosAvila099/War_Simulator/development_log.md

 In this step we use the information we gathered before and make a D3 as we learned in class.

 ### D3
-Here we decided to show the data on the grid and make each continent on different color so we can understand conflicts, we had to update each day of the simulation, and we had to read each of the values that we put on the grid like pixels, we used as base the projects of the class, the D3 projects, and put all that together we tried some different things to show the **Data visualization**.
+Here we decided to show the data on the grid and make each continent on different color so we can understand conflicts, we had to update each day of the simulation, and we had to read each of the values that we put on the grid like pixels, we used as base the projects of the class and put all that together.
+We tried some different things to show the **Data visualization**.
 * First we tried to read the json and then show on the grid the matrix of data with some examples of matrices we found, but this didn't work because we could read the data but couldn't show it as a matrix.
 * Then on D3 we assign a color to each continent on the json document and its value.
 * Now we have our visual representation of the data in the json so we have to update each frame and each day of the simulation.